Sorry, this is closed for the season.

 18. What if I have a large group?
 Can each member of the group participate if they buy the special food item?
 Absolutely, as long as the group does not exceed 50 people and all members are present.

 19. Is this the same as Breakfast with the Giraffes?
-The Breakfast with the Giraffes program is different and offers a breakfast and a private giraffe feeding for up to four people for $500/group and normally occurs before the Zoo opens.
+The Breakfast with the Giraffes experience is different and offers a breakfast and a private giraffe feeding for up to six people for $500/group and normally occurs before the Zoo opens.

 20. How many giraffes are there?
-There are three; one male and two females.
+There are two; one male and one female.

 21. How old are the giraffes?
 How tall are they?
 How much do they eat (etc.)?
 Docents (volunteer educators) are very knowledgeable and will be on the Giraffe Encounter deck during feeding times to answer any specific animal questions you may have.